RL1002 Charcoal Canister Heater Mount

 Is the replacement of the Charcoal Canister aka Standard Ignition Vapor Canister aka Evaporative Emission Control System in order for your 1969 – 1973 40-Series Toyota Land Cruiser?
+This is our RL1002 Charcoal Canister Heater Mount specifically made for the 1969 – 73 FJ40.

 When you get your mount, locate your heater blower in your engine compartment as this is where you will relocate the new larger charcoal canister.